bcgsc/mavis/docs/source/theory.rst

 The metrics used here are similar to those used in calculating the evidence window.
 We use the :term:`max_expected_fragment_size` as the outer limit of how large the range can be.
-This is further refined taking into account the range spanned by the :term:`flanking pairs` evidence and the position of the opposing breakpoint.
+This is further refined taking into account the range spanned by the :term:`flanking read pair` evidence and the position of the opposing breakpoint.

 .. figure:: _static/call_breakpoint_by_flanking_reads.svg
     :width: 100%